 port for the transport of herbs and spices from all over

 the world.
-Chilis from Mexico, Ginger from China, Paprika
+Chilies from Mexico, Ginger from China, Paprika

-from Spain, brown sugar from Cuba, Clove from indonesia
+from Spain, raw sugar from Cuba, Clove from Indonesia

 and pretty much whatever else you can think of.
 Jamaican